 Should I walk my dog in the rain?

-This question is not as simple as it sounds and neither is our answer and dog owners know that.
-Dogs need exercise and they also need to go out to do their ‘business’ during the day or that will add even more anxiety to their day and in turn, yours.
+Taking your dog out in the rain isn’t a simple yes or no question.
+It depends on several reasons and more importantly your dog.
+Dogs need exercise and they also need to go out to do their ‘business’ during the day or that will add even more anxiety to their day.

 Even when it is raining, a dog who really needs to go to the toilet will leap out into the garden to get it all done quickly before dashing back, if you’re lucky enough to have a garden or a yard then offer the option to go out from time to time but do not force and don’t just throw them out.
 Even those who worry that my dog won’t go out in the rain will find their pup more than eager when they are desperate to go.